 - g.
 Within front setbacks, fences should not be higher than 1.2 metres. - h.
-Fencing enclosing private courtyards behind the front building line may be up to 1.8 metres high if constructed from lightweight materials with the design allowing at least 50 percent openings/ transparency. - i.
-Side and rear boundary fences should be a maximum of 1.8 metres high, sited behind the front building line.
+Fencing enclosing private courtyards behind the front building line may be up to 1.8 metres high if constructed from lightweight materials with the design allowing at least 50 percent openings/transparency. - Side and rear boundary fences should be a maximum of 1.8 metres high, sited behind the front building line.

-Retention of Landscape Features (All areas)
+Retention of Landscaped Features (All areas)

 - j.
 Existing healthy trees should be retained and protected wherever possible.
-Any trees removed as part of the development should be replaced elsewhere on site wherever possible. - k.
-Connectivity of large street trees wth adjoining or nearby remnant groups should be protected where practicable. - I. The proposed building, ancillary structures, driveways, drainage and service trenches should be setback: - in accordance with the 'Watercourses' element in Section 1C.1.3 of this DCP. - 10-20 metres to significant bushland as detailed in the 'Biodiversity' element in Section 1C.1.1 of this DCP, and
+Any trees removed as part of the development should be replaced elsewhere on site wherever possible. - Connectivity of large street trees with adjoining or nearby remnant groups should be protected where practicable. - I. The proposed building, ancillary structures, driveways, drainage, and service trenches should be setback: - in accordance with the 'Watercourses' element in Section 1.3.1.3 of this DCP, - 10-20 metres to significant bushland as detailed in the 'Biodiversity' element in Section 1.3.1.1 of this DCP, and - in accordance with the requirements of AS 4970 for significant trees to be retained.